DOI10.47051/TZUI8784

 Figure 2: Distribution of Micrurus surinamensis in Ecuador.
 The type locality is Suriname.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this genus.4 The species epithet surinamensis refers to the type locality: Suriname.4
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail), referring to the short tail in members of this genus.4 The species epithet surinamensis refers to the type locality: Suriname.4

 See it in the wild: Aquatic Coralsnakes are usually found no more than once every few weeks at any given locality.
 In Ecuador, the areas having the greatest number of recent observations are Sani Lodge, Yasuní Scientific Station, and Jatun Sacha Biological Reserve.
 It appears that the best way to find Aquatic Coralsnakes is to walk along forest streams and swamps right after sunset, especially after a warm and rainy day.